Skillcap-Studio/sg-physics-2d/README.md

 Any floating point calculation you do in game could give a non-determistic result.

-So, any math wath a fractional component that is important to your game logic will need to be done in fixed-point.
+So, any math with a fractional component that is important to your game logic will need to be done in fixed-point.
 You'll need to get very used to the look of fixed-point numbers. :-)